peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* true if a bit is set in the two's-complement representation of this object's value; otherwise, false .
+* true if a bit is set in the two's-complement form (see <code>T:PeterO.Numbers.EDecimal</code>) of this object's value; otherwise, false
+ .

 ### GetSignedBitLength
     public int GetSignedBitLength()
 Finds the minimum number of bits needed to represent this object&#x27;s value, except for its sign.
-If the value is negative, finds the number of bits in a value equal to this object's absolute value minus 1.
+If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

 **Returns:**